opensupplyhub/open-supply-hub-api-examples/how_to/5_partner_data_search_guide.md

 ## What is Partner Data?

-OS Hub's brings together data from specialist organisations to provide richer insight into production locations.
+OS Hub's brings together data from 3rd party organisations to provide richer insight into production locations.
 When partner data exists for a facility, it is included automatically in API responses — no additional parameters are required.

 For more information about OS Hub's data partnerships, see the [OS Hub Data Integrations page →](https://info.opensupplyhub.org/data-integrations)